Rules of Court

 301.4 Any person charged with a traffic violation that is within the authority of the Violations Clerk may mail or deliver the amount of judgment (including costs in the posted schedule) and a signed admission of the violation or a plea of nolo contendere (if the action for a moving traffic violation) and need not appear in open court.
 The Violations Clerk is authorized to accept such payments but, before accepting any pleading admitting to a violation or entering a person (or determine that the person has been informed) that the person’s signature to an admission of the violation or to a pleading of nolo contendere will have the same effect as a judgment of the Court and that a record of the judgment will be sent to the Commission or the Bureau of Motor Vehicles (the “BMV”) of Indiana or to the BMV of the state where the person received a license to drive.

-301.4 To assist in the efficient functioning of the Court, the Traffic Violations Bureau and the City Clerk’s Office further establishes the following procedures:
+301.5 To assist in the efficient functioning of the Court, the Traffic Violations Bureau and the City of Fishers Customer Services Division further establishes the following procedures:

 a.
 The Court takes notice that a person cited into court for a traffic violation that is either an infraction or an ordinance violation is given personal notice of his/her appearance date.
 Accordingly, any person so cited who fails to appear (“FTA”) as required shall be deemed to have had sufficient legal notice and subject to the sanctions of I. C. 9-30-3-8 including but not limited to the issuance of an arrest warrant for Indiana residents.